beccam/katakoda-scenarios/try-cassandra/step4.md

-Cassandra CRUD Operation stands for Create, Update, Read and Delete.
-These operations are used to manipulate data in Cassandra.
+In a production database, inserting columns and column values programmatically is more practical than using cqlsh, but often, testing queries using this SQL-like shell is very convenient.

-Let's create a row of user data for our table.
-Manually insert a single row into the table using the INSERT statement.
+To insert simple data into the table `demo.users`, use the INSERT command.
+This example inserts a single record into the table.

 `INSERT INTO users (lastname, email, firstname) VALUES (?,?,?)`{{execute}}